Operations Intern

 Summary

 Join Kiva's U.S. Operations Internship program and contribute to expanding financial access to underserved communities.
 As a Kiva U.S. Operations Intern, you will play a vital role in supporting entrepreneurs throughout the loan origination process, from application to fundraising.
-You will screen and approve loan applications, support borrowers, manage delinquency, and pilot process improvements.
-This 6-month, part-time (24-32 hours/week), remote volunteer position offers valuable experience in microfinance, process improvement, and data analysis.
-The internship provides professional development workshops, access to Kiva's network, and a monthly stipend to offset expenses.
-This is a fantastic opportunity to gain in-demand job skills and contribute to Kiva's mission.
+Key responsibilities include screening loan applications, supporting borrowers, managing delinquency, piloting process improvements, and collaborating with partners.
+This 6-month, part-time (24-32 hours/week), remote volunteer position offers valuable professional development and a modest stipend.
+The internship runs from July 15th, 2025, to December 31st, 2025, and requires authorization to work in the U.S. on a permanent, full-time basis.
+Gain experience in microfinance, non-profit operations, and build your professional network.

 Responsibilities